sxs-collaboration/gwsurrogate/README.md

    Use the [GitHub issue tracker](https://github.com/sxs-collaboration/gwsurrogate/issues) to report bugs or suggest new features.
 Before submitting, consider browsing through existing issues to see if your concern has already been addressed.
 A developer will respond to issues that are opened on GitHub.

 2. **Contribute Code**:
    We use the [fork and pull request model](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for code contributions.
 Fork the repository, make your changes, and submit a pull request.
+We use [Ruff](https://github.com/charliermarsh/ruff) for linting and auto-fixes.
+If you’re on VS Code, install the Ruff extension.

 Please ensure you follow our [Code of Conduct](https://github.com/sxs-collaboration/gwsurrogate?tab=coc-ov-file) when contributing.